FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/appendix/refunds.md

 | Tax            | Correction  | MUST be bulk       | MUST be null       | MUST be null       |

 ## Examples

+Show scenarios where correction happens within current billing periond and also where it applies to previous billing period.... highlight charge period differences and itemized vs not itemized... note in billing period segmentation

 Within the FOCUS specification, the following examples demonstrate how a refund or credit appears across various usage scenarios.